A graphic comparing ACH payments to wire transfers and credit cards

 Features of a Wire Transfer

-Is ACH Same as Wire Transfer?
+Is ACH the Same as a Wire Transfer?

 ACH vs Wire Transfer